Festivals & Events

 It takes one hour and 40 minutes to Asahikawa from Sapporo on the JR Limited Express Kamui or Lilac, or one hour and 50 minutes on the JR Limited Express Okhotsk.

-There are free shuttle buses every 20 minutes between Asahikawa station and the Asahibashi snow festival site.
+There are free shuttle buses that run regularly between Asahikawa station and the Asahibashi snow festival site.

 Freezing fun at Asahibashi

-There is plenty to do at the main Asahibashi site, from snow slides and zooming around on snowmobiles to drinking at the ice bar.
+There is plenty to do at the main Asahibashi site, from snow slides to zooming around on snowmobiles.
 There are also free music concerts on the large stage here, which is part of a huge snow sculpture.

 Light up the ice